flokkr/docker-kafka/readme-parts/03_configuration.md

-# Kafka docker image

-These images are part of the bigdata docker image series.
-All of the images use the same [base docker image](https://github.com/elek/docker-bigdata-base) which contains advanced configuration loading.
-For more detailed instruction see the [README](https://github.com/elek/docker-bigdata-base/blob/master/README.md) in the docker-bigdata-base repository.

 ## Configuration loading

 The containers supports multiple configuration loading mechanism.
 (All of the configuration loading is defined in the [base-docker](https://github.com/elek/docker-bigdata-base) image.
 The configuration methods are stored in the `/opt/configurer` and `/opt/configuration` directory and could be selected by setting the environment variable `CONFIG_TYPE`